6000-series (CTA)

-The 6000-series was a series of Chicago "L" car built between 1950 and 1959 by the St. Louis Car Company.
+The 6000-series was a series of "L" cars built between 1950 and 1959 by the St. Louis Car Company for the Chicago Transit Authority.
+A total of 720 cars were produced, and remained in operation on the "L" until 1992.

 Design

-In 1947–1948 the CTA received four three-car articulated trainsets, 5001–5004, to test PCC technology in rapid transit use.
+In 1947–1948 the Chicago Transit Authority received four three-car articulated trainsets, 5001–5004, to test PCC technology in rapid transit use.
 Two sets of cars were built by Pullman, two by St. Louis Car, with equipment supplied by competing suppliers, in order to test them directly against each other.
 The 6000-series was designed with knowledge from the 5000-series.
+The design would influence the G series for the Toronto subway.

 Bodies

 5000-series bodies had a curved profile previously used by North Shore Line and then Chicago, Aurora & Elgin cars which operated on the "L".
 The floor width was the 8 ft 8 in needed for platform clearance, then above the sides curved outward, so the car was wider at seat level.
 This profile was used, 6000-series cars were 8 in wider at the seats than the floor.
 Blinker doors, which swing on an arc and open inward, were also successful and were used in the 6000-series.

-Articulation was not repeated; the 6000s were individual cars semi-permanently attached in pairs.
+Articulation was not repeated; the 6000s were individual cars semi-permanently attached in married pairs.
 The outside end of both cars had a cab, making a two-car double-ended arrangement.
 This has become the CTA standard.

-St Louis built all 6000-series cars, as well as the 1-50 series, many with components salvaged from Pullman streetcars, starting with car No 6201 and continuing until the end of production.
+St. Louis Car Company built all 6000-series cars, as well as their single car variant 1-50 series, many with components salvaged from Pullman streetcars, starting with car No 6201 and continuing until the end of production.

 Driveline

-The 5000s had modified Clark and St Louis trucks with 28 in wheels for speeds of x.
+The 5000s had modified Clark and St. Louis trucks with 28 in wheels designed for high speeds.
 The 6000s had more standard streetcar trucks, with 26 in wheels.
 These had a top speed of 50, which was adequate for CTA needs until the high-speed Skokie Swift shuttle started in 1964.

 The first 200 cars were built with new components, including Clark B-2 trucks, the next 310 cars had Clark B-2s salvaged from Pullman streetcars, and the final 210, plus most of the similar 1-50 class, had St Louis B-3s salvaged from St Louis streetcars.

 All cars had Westinghouse XDA1 controls.
 6001–6488 had Westinghouse 1432 motors, all following cars had General Electric 1220 motors.
 Both type motors delivered 220 hp.
 The exceptions are test cars 6127–6130, which had non-standard equipment and higher performance.